altsaxofon/forest-timber-map/README.md

 This project was completed as part of a course in *Digital Humanities Research Methods* at Linnaeus University.
 It serves as a prototype for exploring how publicly available data from property listings can be utilised for geospatial analysis of historical building practices.

 #### House data
-The first part of this project is a dataset containing ~5000 records of listings.
+The first part of this project is a dataset containing ~5000 records of houses.
 The data was scraped from three major Swedish realtor websites in a single day in 2023.

 #### Forest data
 The second part consists of data about forest cover in the 1840s, extracted from a digitization of ["Skogskartan"](https://sok.riksarkivet.se/?ValdSortering=DatumStigande&PageSize=20&EndastDigitaliserat=False&FacettFilter=arkis_ark_typ_facet%24Karta%2Fritning%3A&typAvLista=Standard&AvanceradSok=True&Ort=Karlstads+stift&page=1&postid=Arkis+27cfdb7e-88b3-41ec-82da-fe1fe4babddc&tab=post&s=Balder) in the Swedish National Archives.
 This map has been georeferenced and processed to enable computational analysis.